Budapest: Like a Local

 Morning:

 • Central Market Hall: Explore the market, sample Hungarian sausages, pickles, and pastries.
-Try Fakanál Restaurant on the 2nd floor of the Central Market Hall.
-Don’t forget to grab some fried goose-skin (liba tepertő) – ask the butcher to toss some salt over it! 😉
+Try having a browse around the 2nd floor of the Central Market Hall too you’ll find grandmas selling knitted embroideries – it’s souvenir heaven!
+Don’t forget to grab some fried goose-skin (liba tepertő) – ask the butcher to toss some salt over it!
+Try the Salami platter and look out for the Cheese Monger on the right wing for a small box of assorted Hungarian cheeses 😉

 Afternoon:

-• Margaret Island: Rent a bike or take a leisurely walk around Margaret Island.
+• Margaret Island: Rent a bike or take a leisurely walk around the Island.
 It’s a favorite spot for locals to relax.
+Look for ruined monasteries, musical fountains or beer..!

 Evening:

 • River Cruise: Take an evening river cruise to see the city illuminated at night.
-Our recommendations: Cruises
+There’s no wrong choice when it comes to Cruises, just pick one that would suit your interest the most!
+Our favorites can be found here: Cruises

 Day 4: Hidden Gems and Local Life